 6. Exclusive apps

-Shopify Plus users also get access to some exclusive Shopify apps that aren’t available to regular Shopify users:
+Shopify Plus users also get access to some exclusive Shopify apps via their app store that aren’t available to regular Shopify users:

 - Wholesale channel to help users with a high volume of B2B sales.

 - Shopify Flow, an eCommerce automation platform.
 Working with a simple visual builder, it helps automate many customer-facing tasks and office processes within your store and across your apps.
 It stores and executes triggers, conditions, and actions that you specify to do many things – like tagging loyal customers, sending reorder requests, and more.
 All this without any coding on your part.

 - Launchpad is useful to plan and automate flash sales, product launches, or sales campaigns.
 Once the event is over, you can roll back all the changes instantly.

 - Script Editor is what allows you to create personalized experiences at the shopping cart/checkout stage.
 Small pieces of code help apply discounts or customize shipping and payment options for customers.
 This helps reduce the number of abandoned carts.